 Note: For students who entered fall 2022 or before: SW 675, 677, and 678 must be taken and successfully completed before a student may request to do any independent teaching, including requesting to split their GRA into a GRA-GTA or before a student can switch to a GTA-only assistantship.
 For students entering fall 2023 or after: the TLI self-paced teaching certificate modules and SW 677 + TLI consultation observation must be completed before students can do any independent teaching, including splitting their GRA into a GRA-GTA or switching to a GTA-only assistantship.

-Students can complete teaching practica with any full-time faculty member at the College on either the Knoxville or Nashville campus.
-Students can TA for a class at any level in the program.
-If a student wants to TA for a PhD level course, the student must have already successfully completed that course.
+Students are expected to introduce themselves to different faculty members and secure their own teaching practicum arrangements.
+Students can complete a teaching practicum with any full-time faculty member at the College on either the Knoxville or Nashville campus.
+Students can do a teaching practicum for a class at any level in the program.
+If a student wants to do a teaching practicum for a PhD level course, the student must have already successfully completed that course.